elithaxxor/army-bots/crypto-tracker-bot/README.md

 - `GOOGLE_CLOUD_PROJECT_ID` – Google Cloud project ID used by Vertex AI
 - `GOOGLE_CLOUD_ACCESS_TOKEN` – Access token for the Google Cloud Vertex API
 - `PORT` – Port where the optional server listens (defaults to `3000`)

+### Pushover Notifications

+1. Create an account at [Pushover](https://pushover.net/) and create a new application.
+2. Note the application token and your user key.
+3. Add `PUSHOVER_TOKEN` and `PUSHOVER_USER_KEY` to the `.env` file.
+4. Restart the bot to enable Pushover alerts.

 ## Running the Bot